madslundt/ReactHooksvsClasses/README.md

 Since this is new in React a demo will be showing you a small application using classes and later how to do it with React hooks.

 The application contains very simple stateful logic.
-The application just calculate the screen size, current mouse position and some visualization to make the demo less boring ;-)
+The application just calculate the screen size, current mouse position, and some visualization to make the demo less boring ;-)

 ## React classes
 As we see in classes we have a constructor that sets the initial value for the state.
 Also here we bind any functions to have the same this.